WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

     - Extension: **Non-Virtual Interface (NVI) Idiom**
       - If you think private pure virtual methods are weird, in fact, public pure virtual methods are weird, and private ones are normal.
       - `public virtual` methods are simultaneously:
-        - Part of a class' interface
+        - Public: Part of a class' interface.
-          - Pre/post conditions
+          - Pre/post conditions.
-          - Respect invariants
+          - Respect invariants.
+        - Virtual: Customizable by subclasses.
-        - "Hooks" for customizations by subclasses, overriding code could be anything
+          - Overriding code could be anything.
-        - The two above mentioned points are at odds with each other (can't/hard to be both)
+        - The two above mentioned points are at odds with each other (can't/hard to be both).
-      - NVI says: All virtual methods should be private (except for destructor)
+      - NVI says: All virtual methods should be private, or at least protected (except for destructor).
-      - In other words, all public methods should be non-virtual
+      - In other words, all public methods should be non-virtual.
       - Ex.
 Non-NVI class
         ```C++
         class DigitalMedia {